YichengDuan/topog/README.md

 ## 📄 License

-This project is Apache 2.0‑licensed.
+This project is MIT Licensed.
 See `LICENSE` for details.

 ---